rbunnicelli/liri-node-app/README.md

 ## API's used:

-Twitter
-Spotify
-OMDB
+-Twitter
+-Spotify
+-OMDB

 ##  Functionality

-You can search the following four parameters to retrieve information:
+-You can search the following four parameters to retrieve information:
-Note, searches must have "" around the search term my-tweets : will retrieve the last 20 tweets from my twitter account spotify-this-song "search song": enter a song in the quotes and you can obtain information on a song movie-this "search movie": enter a movie in the quotes and you can obtain information on a movie
+-Note, searches must have "" around the search term
+-my-tweets : will retrieve the last 20 tweets from my twitter account
+-spotify-this-song "search song": enter a song in the quotes and you can obtain information on a song
+-movie-this "search movie": enter a movie in the quotes and you can obtain information on a movie
-do-what-it-says: will retrieve and search the information stored in the random.txt file
+-do-what-it-says: will retrieve and search the information stored in the random.txt file